Help Center

 4. View File Movement Summary

-And at the end of that process, it provides me with the summary.
-Here it says it ended up moving 10 of my files and creating two subfolders within the existing working folder that I'm in.
-Six of those files were PDFs moved into a PDF folder, and then four of those files or images moved into an image folder.
+Once complete, it will provide you with the summary.
+Here it says it ended up moving 10 files and creating two subfolders within the existing working folder.
+Six of those files were PDFs moved into a PDF folder, and four of those image files were moved into an image folder.

 View File Movement Summary